0x1eef/sourcezap/README.md

 This command should be run after installing srczap for the first time:

-    # Add the srczap user, group and home directory.
+    # Add the srczap user, group and home directory
-    # This command requires root privileges.
+    # This command requires root privileges
     # setup-srczap

 ### CLI: srczap

-    # Clone the HardenedBSD source tree into /home/_srczap/src/.
+    # Clone the HardenedBSD source tree into /home/_srczap/src/
-    # This command is delegated to the '_srczap' user.
+    # This command is delegated to the '_srczap' user
     $ srczap clone

-    # Pull updates into /home/_srczap/src/.
+    # Pull updates into /home/_srczap/src/
-    # This command is delegated to the '_srczap' user.
+    # This command is delegated to the '_srczap' user
     $ srczap pull

-    # Install /home/_srczap/src/ into /usr/src/.
+    # Install /home/_srczap/src/ into /usr/src/
-    # This command requires root privileges.
+    # This command requires root privileges
     # srczap install

-    # Start over: erase /usr/src/ and /home/_srczap/src/.
+    # Start over: erase /usr/src/ and /home/_srczap/src/
-    # This command requires root privileges.
+    # This command requires root privileges
     $ srczap erase